-5. Performance Experiments
+5 Performance

-In this section, we compare the performance of four indices: the 4-R index, the GR-tree, the R-tree, termed 1-R, and the 2-R index, with the latter two using the maximumtimestamp approach.
-We first consider data and query generation, then discuss the performance results.
+In this section, we compare the search and update performance of four indices: the 4-R index (4-R), the GR-tree, the R-tree (1-R), and the 2-R index (2-R), with the latter two using the maximum-timestamp approach.
+We first present the strategy used for data and query generation, then discuss the performance results obtained for the data and queries generated using different parameters.

-5.1.
-Data and Query Generation
+5.1 Data and Query Generation

-The four indices were implemented using the Generalized Search Tree Package, GiST [8].
+The four indices were implemented using the Generalized Search Tree Package, GiST [HNP95].
 The numbers of I/O operations are measured using simulation.
-The page size is set to 1024 bytes, and one tree node is stored in one page.
+The page size is set to 1024 bytes and one tree node is stored in one page.
 Thus, one node read or write corresponds to one page access (one I/O operation).
-A buffer of 100 pages is allocated for each index2.
-Omitting a buffer may lead to quantitatively and qualitatively incorrect conclusions [14].
-The root is always kept in the buffer; for the other nodes, the leastrecently-used page replacement policy is employed.
+A buffer of 100 pages is allocated for each index.
+We include a buffer because Leutenegger and Lopez [LL98] have shown that omitting a buffer may lead to quantitatively and qualitatively incorrect conclusions.
+The root is always kept in the buffer; for the other nodes, the least-recently-used page replacement policy is employed.
 If a node is changed during an insertion or a deletion, its page is changed in the buffer and marked as "dirty."
 Dirty pages are written to disk at the end of the operation or when they have to be removed from the buffer.